brewdigital/consent-manager/README.md

     var bannerSubContent = 'You can change your preferences at any time.' var preferencesDialogTitle = 'Website Data Collection Preferences' var preferencesDialogContent =
-      'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.' var cancelDialogTitle = 'Are you sure you want to cancel?' var cancelDialogContent =
+      'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalised advertisements, and increase the overall performance of our site.' var cancelDialogTitle = 'Are you sure you want to cancel?' var cancelDialogContent =
       'Your preferences have not been saved.
 By continuing to use our website, you՚re agreeing to our Website Data Collection Policy.'